TaCo: Targeted Concept Erasure Prevents Non-Linear Classifiers From Detecting Protected Attributes: Results

 \subsection{Dataset and models}

-To illustrate our method, we use the \textit{Bios} dataset \cite{de2019bias}, which contains about 440K biographies (textual data) with labels for the genders (M or F) of the authors, and their occupations (28 classes).
-From the \textit{Bios} dataset, we also create a second dataset \textit{Bios-neutral} by removing all the explicit gender indicators. \textit{Bios-neutral} will be used as a baseline to which we can compare our method.
-We leave the details of how this dataset preprocessing was performed in Appendix~\ref{apx:datasetprepro}.
+To evaluate the efficacy of our method, we employ the \textit{Bios} dataset \citep{de2019bias}, which comprises approximately 440,000 biographies annotated with the gender (male or female) of the individuals and their occupations across 28 classes.
+From this dataset, we derive a second dataset, \textit{Bios-neutral}, by removing all explicit gender indicators.
+This \textit{Bios-neutral} dataset serves as a baseline for comparison.
+The specifics of the dataset preprocessing are detailed in Appendix~\ref{apx:datasetprepro}.

-For both datasets, we train a RoBERTa \citep{liu2019roberta} model to predict the occupation task.
-We leave the details on how these models were trained in Appendix~\ref{apx:modelsdetails}.
+For both datasets, we train three encoder transformer models: RoBERTa \citep{liu2019roberta}, DistilBERT \citep{sanh2019distilbert}, and DeBERTa \citep{he2020deberta}, and an encoder-decoder transformer model: T5 \citep{raffel2020T5}, to perform the occupation prediction task.
+The training procedures and hyperparameter settings for these models are provided in Appendix~\ref{apx:modelsdetailTransformers}.